HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 # Q&A

-Answers to questions I've frequently been asked about technical writing.
+Answers to questions I've frequently been asked about technical writing, not limited to the recent presentation that initiated this article.
 Admittedly, technical writers either love or hate the FAQ section of any doc set, so I know I'm tempting fate by putting this here. :)

 Keep in mind that the following answers are based on my experience writing documentation for the software industry.